YeqingHuang/WebDevelopment/project1/README.md

 ### How to install and use

 No dependencies required for this project.
-You can check `package.json` that I used to enhance coding styles.
+You can check `package.json` for the packages I used to enhance coding styles.

 ### Reference